catseye/The-Dossier/article/Classic Text Adventures.md

-Text Adventure Classics
+Classic Text Adventures
 =======================

-*This is still a draft*

-Text adventures which I've played, but which are too much classics to be included in an "of Note" list.
-I will explain this someday.
+This is a list of text adventures which I've played, and which I have something to say about, but which were popular enough that I don't think I'll worry much about them being forgotten, thus they don't qualify for being included in the [Text Adventures of Note](Text Adventures of Note.md) list.
+(Which you should also read, anyway.)

+Do I recommend playing these, if you have the opportunity?
+Generally yes.
+At any rate, I do recommend knowing about them.

-But generally: if it was published by Infocom, it's probably not bad and you should probably try playing it if you have the opportunity.
+Also, if a text adventure was published by Infocom, it's probably not bad and you should probably try it.
 The same goes for if it was written by Andrew Plotkin or Graham Nelson.
-It's kind of like the bar is higher for these; I'll only list those ones here if they're really stellar.

 These are presented in roughly the order I encountered them in.